jeff4/bionotes.github.io/index.md

 ### Spin quantum number "*m<sub>s</sub>*"
 * Describes the [spin of an electron](https://en.wikipedia.org/wiki/Spin_quantum_number), values of +1/2 or -1/2, and at most two electrons can occupy an atomic orbital.
 If they are paired, then the electrons must have opposite spin.
 [Wikipedia](https://en.wikipedia.org/wiki/Quantum_number#Electron_in_an_atom) uses the variable name *s* for spin quantum number but textbooks and [Khan Academy](https://www.khanacademy.org/science/physics/quantum-physics/quantum-numbers-and-orbitals/v/quantum-numbers) use the m<sub>s</sub> notation instead.

+## Periodic Table Trends

+### Isoelectronic Ions and Atoms
+* **MSJ** *Chapter 7.8 Ion Electron Configurations* - **Isoelectronic** atoms and ions have the same number of electrons and in the same orbital configurations.
+Group 1-3 metals do this by becoming positive cations (aka lose electrons).
+Group 14-17 (aka 4A - 7A) nonmetals do this by become negative anions (aka gain electrons).
+They ultimately have the "desired" octet of valence electrons equivalent to the noble gas (Group 18) in  their associated period.
+For Group 14-17 ions, they stay in the same period.
+For Group 1-3 metals, they lose electrons to get "demoted" back to the noble gas in the previous period.
+See illustration on p.
+251; all the species in the same column have the same color and are *isoelectronic* with each other.

 ## Hybridization of orbitals, sigma bonds, pi bonds, steric number
 * **MSJ** Chapter 9
 * Lone pair = pair of valence electrons that are not bonded/shared covalently with another atom.
 Eg., ammonia NH<sub>3</sub> has steric number of 4 = 3 sigma bonds to hydrogen + 1 lone pair.